ramarsala/ramarsala.github.io/pages/about/aboutme.md

 - SEED Lab (robotics)
 - Web Programming
 - Mobile Programming

 Most of these courses are shown in the relavent pages supporting my experience in the various subjects listed in the projects tab.

-Other courses include Electromagnetics, Signal processing, Feedback Control, and Devices and Circuits.
+Other courses include Distributed Systems, Machine Learning, Electromagnetics, Signal processing, Feedback Control, and Devices and Circuits.
 In these courses I've learned various methods of abstracting and modeling signals, current and other electrical phenomenon into mathematical models to predict and control behaviors in various ways.

-I am currently taking distributed systems and machine learning, and hope to be able to add those to my list in the future.

-More information about what I've learned can be found in their respective tabs under projects.
+More information about what I've learned can be found under projects.